-When you talk about computer for recording purposes, I would say that is the really important part of that recording studio and you should not compromise on it.
-In the past, I used some low profile computers for recording purposes and finally found out that was totally a waste.
-I would rather suggest you to choose or build a custom computer with the minimum specifications given below.
+When you talk about computers for recording purposes, I would say that is the essential part of that recording studio, and you should not compromise on it.
+In the past, I used some low-profile computers for recording purposes and finally found out that was totally a waste.
+I would instead suggest you choose or build a custom computer with the minimum specifications given below.

 - CPU speed 2.4 GHz (at least core i3 or upwards)